nu-wireless/docs/docs/lab.md

 Please make note of the location of the fire extinguisher attached to the central column in the main room.
-If you believe club equipment was stolen, you should report this to club leadership in order to avoid misunderstandings.
+If you believe club equipment was stolen, you should report the incident to the officer board.

 :::danger